richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+- voting metrics
+- score dropping
+- affine & translation scoring reassess

+- READ PAPER ON R - MODELING
+-> ALGORITHM FOR THIS

+- prioritize 'better' affine over possibly already existing 'worse' affine
+	- based on?

+- allow bad affine to happen, then pluck them off ?

+=> an existing match might be the cause of a newly-created match
+	=> which one to drop ?
+	=> keep track of cause
+- count those who agree / disagree ?
+	=> pick based on votes ?

 - VISUALIZE A CELL TO FIND OUT WHY BAD
 - lots of overlapping should not be allowed
 => DROP BASED ON SOME CLOSENESS locallly

+- and cells w/ affine matrices much worse than parents => drop
+- any cells with opposite-sides predictions => drop